kpcyrd/sn0int/README.md

 [docs-img]: https://readthedocs.org/projects/sn0int/badge/?version=latest
 [docs]: https://sn0int.readthedocs.io/en/latest/?badge=latest

 sn0int is an OSINT framework and package manager.
-It's purpose is semi-automatically processing public information to enumerate attack surface. sn0int itself is only providing an engine that can be extended with scripts.
+Its purpose is semi-automatically processing public information to enumerate attack surface. sn0int itself is only providing an engine that can be extended with scripts.